The official blog of the Lung Institute.

 Problems Facing Lung Disease Sufferers in Pittsburgh

 The Workers’ Compensation Law was created to ensure that workers’ medical bills are taken care of by the employer when they develop a disease as a result of working on a job.
 However, the time limitations on the bill make many of those who suffer from occupational lung disease ineligible for coverage, mainly because the diseases take many years to develop and therefore workers don’t start to show symptoms right away.
 Treatment options for lung diseases are expensive – ranging from daily medications and supplemental oxygen to more extreme measures like lung reduction or transplant.
-Many lung disease sufferers, however, have found relief in minimally invasive stem cell therapy.
+Many lung disease sufferers, however, have found relief in minimally invasive cellular therapy.
 Breathe easy Pittsburgh, the Lung Institute is on its way.

 About the Lung Institute